Hey-Programmers/learn-javascript/02_functions/C_functions_exercise/README.md

 I think the reason why coding has a reputation for being nonintuitive is because beginners don't spend enough time on the basics.
 They miss a step early, but they continue to stumble through more advanced topics until that debt cannot be ignored.
 That is why I think it's important to exercise a concept extensively before shifting focus.
-We'll cover the cool stuff when I think your ready.

 -AZ